 These subjects are offered as part of an integrated academic framework designed to help students acquire a wide range of knowledge and basic theoretical understanding necessary for tourism business and develop the practical skills to readily work in the tourism industry.

-Specialized subjects relating to the studies at both the Tourism Policy Course and the Tourism Business Course are designed to help students determine which course to take and encourage them to study their area of interest in depth.
+Specialized subjects relating to the studies in both the Tourism Policy Course and the Tourism Business Course are designed to help students determine which course to take and encourage them to study their area of interest in depth.

 These subjects help students enhance English proficiency to the level necessary to engage in Community Engagement activities overseas.